 - Storing it in the fridge increases its shelf life to six months.

-Other than using this homemade sunscreen, you can also use fresh fruit peels, such as banana, to massage your baby’s skin.
+When it comes to babies, applying homemade skincare products can prove to be safer for their skin.
+Other than using homemade sunscreen, you can also use fresh fruit peels, such as banana, to massage your baby’s skin.

 Also Read: Is It Safe to Use Baby Lotions on Newborns?